anpham6/squared-functions/README.md

 }
 ```

 View engines with a "compile" template string to function (e.g. [EJS](https://ejs.co)) can be used instead for "text" and "attribute".
 Manual NPM installation (npm i ejs) is required.
-Results from any data sources are treated as an array with multiple rows being concatenated into one string.
+Results from any data source is treated as an array with multiple rows being concatenated into one string.

 ```javascript
 // NOTE: "cloudDatabase" has been deprecated as of sqaured 2.5 (dataSource)